rislah/jagex-launcher/README.md

 # Jagex OSRS Launcher

-Cross-platform GUI launcher for OSRS that allows launching Runelite from different Jagex accounts.
-Built with Go and Fyne GUI.
+A cross-platform GUI launcher for Old School RuneScape enables launching RuneLite with different Jagex accounts.
+Built using Go and the Fyne GUI toolkit.

 ![Screenshot 1](screenshot.png)